-Press briefing - May 4th 2017
+Press briefing - January 17th 2018

-Friends of the Earth Nigeria and Friends of the Earth Europe will be supporting the community of Ikebiri for their court case against ENI in Milan, Italy, seeking clean-up and compensation for the pollution that ENI has brought to their land in the Niger Delta.
+Friends of the Earth Nigeria and Friends of the Earth Europe are supporting the community of Ikebiri for their court case against ENI in Milan, Italy, seeking clean-up and compensation for the pollution that ENI has brought to their land in the Niger Delta.
 The King of Ikebiri is the plaintiff, and the lawyers representing them are Luca Saltalamacchia, with Chima Williams from ERA supporting from Nigeria.
 Friends of the Earth Nigeria/ERA have open lines to the King and members of the community aware of the case.